The species in subparts 2 to 5 are listed as regulated invasive species.

 tilapia (Tilapia, Oneochromis, Sartheradon spp.).

-The following invertebrates are designated as regulated invasive species:
+The following invertebrates are listed as regulated invasive species:

 Chinese mystery snail, Japanese trap door snail (Cipangopaludina spp.)
 Hannibal;